qian-squared/EC526_FinalProject/README.md

 - gamma: Decay rate (future reward discount) parameter.

 ## Parallelization
 We used OpenMPI to parallel the Q-table.
 Here is an example showing a 8 x 3 maze.
 There are 24 states in total.
 If we are using 4 processors, each maze will be divided into 4 sections and each section will have 6 states in total.
-The corresponding Q-table is also shown.
+The corresponding Q-table is also shown on the right.
 Taking the red section as an example, besides the Q_table of the states (6 to 11) in this section, two buffers are used: the top buffer and the bottom buffer.
 The top buffer stores the Q-table information of the row above this section (e.g. state 3 to 5) and the bottom buffer stores that below the section (e.g. state 12 to 14).

 <img src="/images/example_maze.PNG" width="200"></img> <img src="/images/example_qtable.PNG" width="300"></img>